Kevin Mbabu: Young Boys

-Mbabu and Georgi Shchennikov clashing over a ball during a BSC Young Boys and CSKA Moscow match on 15 August 2017.

 In the 2017–18 season, Mbabu started the season well when he started the match and helped the side beat regaining Champions side FC Basel 2–0 in the opening game of the season.
 He then helped the side keep three more clean sheets in the next two matches against Grasshoppers, Dynamo Kyiv and Lausanne-Sport.
 He continued to establish himself in the starting eleven for the side, playing in the right–back position.
 His performance became recognised that there were calls for him to be called up by the national team squad.
 He then scored his first goal of the season on 1 October 2017, as well as, setting up one of the goals, in a 6–1 win over FC St. Gallen.

+Mbabu and Georgi Shchennikov clashing over a ball during a BSC Young Boys and CSKA Moscow match on 15 August 2017.

 Between the three matches on 29 October 2017 and 19 November 2017, Mbabu set up three goals in three separate matches against FC Sion, Basel and FC Zürich.
 After missing one game through suspension, Mbabu scored on his return on 10 December 2017, in a 1–1 draw against Grasshoppers.
 By the conclusion of the first half of the season, the club became a title contender, having been at the top of the table.

 At the SFL Award Night 2017, Mbabu were among several players to be named Team of the Year.
 From 17 December 2017 and 17 March 2018, he was involved in the team that saw the side go eight matches winning streak in the league.
 During the streak, Mbabu was later chosen Player of the Month for this display.
 Despite suffering two injuries later in the season, Mbabu, nevertheless, was part of the Young Boys squad that won the 2017–18 Swiss Super League, their first league title for 32 years.